brietsparks/xcrud/README.md

-This is an example CRUD data layer with supporting concerns such as testing, migrations, errors/logging, and a CLI.
+This is an example CRUD data layer with supporting concerns such as testing, schema migrations, test data fixtures, validation, errors/logging, and a standalone CLI.

 ## Database Setup
 1. clone the repo: